pachyderm/docs/content/2.3.x/deploy-manage/deploy/quickstart.md

     Then find your targeted Cloud provider in the [Deploy and Manage](../) section of this documentation.

-!!!
-Attention
+{{% notice warning %}}
 We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/).

 Deploying with a proxy presents a couple of advantages:

 - You only need to set up one TCP Load Balancer (No more Ingress in front of Console).
 - You will need one DNS only.
 - It simplifies the deployment of Console.
 - No more port-forward.
+    - {{% /notice %}}

 ## 1. Prerequisites